bn2302/dynamical_systems/README.md

 Tests have been implemented using googletest

+Build has been tested with Windows 10 x64:
-Compiled on  Windows 10 x64 using Visual Studio 2015
+- using Visual Studio 2015
+- TDM-GCC64 5.1.0 with cygwin make